 Skip the Bureaucracy and Use Government Contract Factoring

-This scenario differs considerably when dealing with government financing and payment collection.
+This scenario differs considerably when dealing with financing and payment collection.
 Getting paid can be a long, arduous process involving lots of bureaucracy, many different hands and many more different computer systems.
 Trying to get someone to find the error and correct it can take a lot of work.
 So don’t assume that just because you have a whale of a client, this doesn’t mean that getting paid will always be easy.

 Government factoring can help by providing you payment in less than 48 hours.
-This way, if you get paid late from your government client, you aren’t in a tight spot.
+This way, if you get paid late from your client, you aren’t in a tight spot.